Kaffir Lime in Thai Cooking: Leaves, Zest & Juice

 The Leaves: Where Most of the Magic Happens

-Walk into any Thai kitchen and the first thing you’ll notice is the stack of kaffir lime leaves—locally called bai maengda—sitting on the cutting board.
-These wrinkled, double-lobed leaves are what make Thai food taste like Thai food.
-In Bangkok markets, vendors sell them in loose piles, and home cooks buy them fresh almost daily because they lose their potency quickly.
+Step into any Thai kitchen and you’ll spot piles of wrinkled kaffir lime leaves (bai maengda) waiting on the cutting board.
+These double-lobed leaves define Thai flavors.
+Market vendors sell them loose because home cooks need fresh ones constantly—they lose their punch fast.

 Zest and Juice: The Supporting Players with Serious Impact